Can Dogs Eat Pumpkins? The Benefits of this Fall Favorite

-Pumpkins also contain vitamin C, which is important for the production of collagen, a protein that plays an important role in joint health.
-Vitamin C also supports a variety of enzymatic reactions within the body.
+Pumpkins also contain vitamin C, an important antioxidant that supports a variety of enzymatic reactions within the body.
+Vitamin C is also important for the production of collagen, a protein that plays an important role in joint health.

-Pumpkin also provides your dog with a healthy dose of iron.
-They need iron to maintain healthy hemoglobin levels and keep their cells oxygenated.
+Additionally, pumpkin provides your dog with a healthy dose of iron.
+Dogs need iron to maintain healthy hemoglobin levels and keep their cells oxygenated.

-Pumpkins contain lots of antioxidants, including vitamin E, alpha-carotene, and lutein.
+Pumpkins contain other antioxidants, including vitamin E, alpha-carotene, and lutein.

 Alpha-carotene and vitamin E are essential for healthy enzymatic activity in the body.
-They also help to protect your dog's cells from free radical damage, and they even have protective effects against cancer.
+They also help to protect your dog’s cells from free radical damage, and have been shown to exhibit protective effects against cancer.

 Lutein, like vitamin A, is important for maintaining your dog’s vision.
 It helps to keep their skin and coat healthy, too.